FedML-AI/FedML/python/fedml/cli/README.md

 We provide two modes for you, the first is easy mode which uses one line config to customize your commands.

-For easy mode, you just customize config items named executable_shell and executable_commands, then the actual job commands will be executed with the following combination.
+For easy mode, you just need to customize config items named executable_shell and executable_commands, then the actual job commands will be executed with the following combination.

 executable_shell executable_commands